kevinlekiller/kwin-effect-shaders/README.md

 ![find_application_name](https://github.com/kevinlekiller/kwin-effect-shaders/raw/main/images/find_application_name.png)

 ## Enabling On Login
-In the settings for the effect (`System Settings -> Workspace -> Workspace Behavior -> Desktop Effects -> Appearance -> Shaders`), you can set the "Enabled By Default" option.
+In the configuration window you can set the "Enabled By Default" option.

 This will process all applications on login.